We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Can I make turkey cranberry pies ahead of time?

-Yes, you can make these turkey cranberry pies ahead of time.
-They actually cut better after they have been refrigerated; this allows the layers to set, giving the pies a better presentation.
-Just make sure to store the pies tightly covered in the refrigerator for up to 3 days.
+Yes, you can make them ahead of time.
+They actually cut better after they have been refrigerated; this allows the layers to set for a better presentation.
+Just make sure to store them tightly covered in the refrigerator for up to 3 days.

-- Bake the pies at 300 F for 30 minutes, or until heated through.
+- Bake at 300 F for 30 minutes, or until heated through.

-- Microwave the pies individually for 1 minute on high, or until heated through.
+- Microwave them individually for 1 minute on high, or until heated through.

-Yes, turkey cranberry pies do need to be refrigerated because they contain meat, milk, and other perishable ingredients.
+Yes, they need to be refrigerated because they contain meat, milk, and other perishable ingredients.

-Yes, you can freeze turkey cranberry pies.
+Yes, you can.
 Let the baked pies cool completely, then seal them inside of a zip-top freezer bag and freeze for up to 1 month.
 Defrost overnight in the fridge.

 Melt half of the butter in a saucepan and saute the onions over medium-high heat until golden.
 Pour in 1/4 cup of water and scrape up the browned residue on the bottom of the pan.
 Put the cooked onions in a bowl.